-The painting took part in an exhibitions of contemporary art, organized in USA by the Daylighted Gallery: San Francisco – Daylighted Gallery, The urban, Tilden and Stanford Court Hotel, Los Angeles – Sofitel, Tampa (Floryda) – Renaissance Tampa Intl Plaza, La Jolla (California) – Empress Hotel
+The painting took part in an exhibitions of contemporary art, organized in USA by the Daylighted Gallery: San Francisco – Daylighted Gallery, The urban, Tilden and Stanford Court, Los Angeles – Sofitel, Tampa (Floryda) – Renaissance Tampa, La Jolla (California) – Empress

 Cubism is an early 20th century avant-garde art movement that revolutionized European painting and sculpture.
 In addition, some people say that it’s the most influential art movement of the 20th century.